 That being said, there are a few things sellers should take into account:

-- The much-anticipated surge in MFN orders could fall below expectations because seasoned buyers may not place too much importance on estimated delivery dates, but checking feedback and comments before they place an order;
+- The much-anticipated surge in MFN orders could fall below expectations because seasoned buyers may not place too much importance on estimated delivery dates, but checking A performance rating on a scale of 1 to ...
+More and comments before they place an order;

 - Sellers may need to raise their prices to recoup their shipping costs, and they may also need to adapt logistically to new packaging requirements, collection times or changes in their software;

-- As customers expect their packages to be delivered more quickly, sellers may see a rise in the amount of negative feedback they receive;
+- As customers expect their packages to be delivered more quickly, sellers may see a rise in the amount of negative A performance rating on a scale of 1 to ...
+More they receive;

 - Sellers who weren’t open about their shipping locations could simply start revealing where they’re shipping from, without changing their business model at all;